evapumar/openshift/install/README.md

 In order to install a new Red Hat Openshift cluster in AWS please follow these steps in the precise order:
 * https://cloud.redhat.com/openshift/install

+All the steps will be performed from an AWS Cloud9 terminal with enough privileges (AdministratorAccess will work).

+If you are going to create a cluster in an already existing VPC then you need to create your AWS Cloud9 environment inside a public subnet of your VPC.

-Then you need to create a new Access Key in your Security Credentials and configure your AWS Cloud9 terminal:
+Now you need to create a new Access Key in your Security Credentials and configure your AWS Cloud9 terminal:
 ```bash
 aws configure